indico/indico-user-docs/docs/conferences/papers/peer_reviewing.md

 ![](../../assets/papers/peer_reviewing/reviewing_processes.png)

 In addition, it is possible to set a reviewing deadline for both content and layout reviewing.
-If a deadline is a set, an information box will appear in the reviewing area informing reviewers about the deadline.
-The deadline can also be enforced, which in on top of displaying the deadline will also prevent reviewers from adding reviewers after the specified deadline.
+If a deadline is set, an information box will appear in the reviewing area informing reviewers about the deadline.
+The deadline can also be enforced, which will also prevent reviewing after the specified date.

 To set a reviewing deadline, click on the _Deadline_ button next to the reviewing process for which you want to set the deadline: